lkesteloot/unsong/unsong.md

 “Yes.”

 She looked familiar.
 Alvarez squinted.
-If she had a little more flesh on her bones, a bit more hair, then…he still wouldn’t be able to place her.
+If she had a little more flesh on her bones, a bit more hair, then... he still wouldn’t be able to place her.
 Damn.

 “I understand a summoning doesn’t really bring him here, right?
 Not in a way where he could destroy anything later, or infiltrate the city?”